vlutton/encore-ui/guides/js-styleguide.md

 "Programs are meant to be read by humans and only incidentally for computers to execute." — H. Abelson and G. Sussman (in "Structure and Interpretation of Computer Programs")

-These coding standards are loosesly based on the recommendations provided by [Douglas Crawford](http://javascript.crockford.com/code.html) and common engineering best practices.
+These coding standards are loosely based on the recommendations provided by [Douglas Crawford](http://javascript.crockford.com/code.html) and common engineering best practices.
 In order for pull requests to be approved, the following standards must be followed.

 # General Guidelines
 * [DRY Principle](http://en.wikipedia.org/wiki/Don't_repeat_yourself)